TJkrusinski/havalidate/README.md

 ## havalidate

 Validate an HAProxy config file.
-This uses HAProxy to do the validate, just wraps it up in a function.
-If the config is invalid err will be a string from HAProxy instructing you as to what was wrong in you config.
+This uses HAProxy to do the validattion, just wraps it up in a function.
+If the config is invalid `err` will be a string from HAProxy instructing you as to what was wrong in your config.

 ### Usage